Backbase/backbase.github.io/content/posts/unpublished/working-with-test-containers/post.md

 ## What is Testcontainers?

 Testcontainers is a testing library integration tests with real services wrapped in Docker containers.
-Using Testcontainers, you can write tests by directly interacting with the same type of services utilized in production, without relying on mocks or in-memory services.
+Using Testcontainers, you can write tests by directly interacting with the same kind of services utilized in production, without relying on mocks or in-memory services.

 ## When to use it?

-Testcontainers simplifies running of integration tests that involve external dependencies such as databases, message queues and many more, by providing a convenient way to spin up disposable instances of these dependencies within you test environment.
+Testcontainers simplifies running of integration tests that involve external dependencies such as databases, message queues, etc., by providing a convenient way to spin up disposable instances of these dependencies within you test environment.

 ## Why should you use testcontainers instead of mocked and in-memory services?

-  - **In-memory services may lack functionalities present in your production service.** For example: for the sake of integration testing with Postgres/Oracle databases in-memory H2 database may be used, but H2 might not support all features that are used.
+  - **In-memory services may lack functionalities present in your production service.** For example: to facilitate integration testing with Postgres/Oracle databases, one might utilize an in-memory H2 database.
+However, H2 might not support some MySQL/Oracle specific features.
 That might lead to worse quality of tests and forcing to consider using of the feature at all.
-  - **In-memory services and mocks might delay the feedback cycle.** For example: despite successful testing with an H2 database, you may discover unexpected issues with the SQL query syntax only during deployment.
+  - **In-memory services and mocks might delay the feedback cycle.** For example: despite successful testing with an H2 database, you may not discover unexpected issues with the SQL query syntax before deployment.
 It might happen with mocking APIs, when it does not reflect real-world compatability.

 ## How to use it?

-In this example an integration test that uses Testcontainers with MySQL and Kafka are shown.
+This example demonstrates an integration test utilizing Testcontainers with MySQL and Kafka.

 Let’s consider the following scenario:
-There is a product that is stored in MySQL database.
+A product resides in the MySQL database.
 A service consumes Kafka message, processes it and update the product in MySQL database according to the message payload.

 ![](assets/diagram.png)

 ### Getting started
-First thing first it is required to install and configure a docker runtime [supported](https://java.testcontainers.org/supported_docker_environment/) by Testcontainers.
+First and foremost, installing and configuring a Docker runtime [supported](https://java.testcontainers.org/supported_docker_environment/) by Testcontainers is necessary.

-Next, some dependencies for using Testcontainers must be added:
+Next, one must add some dependencies to use Testcontainers.:

 ```xml
 <dependency>